mels17/mels17.github.io/about.md

 ### More information

+A question everyone asks me: When did I decide to become a programmer?
+Well, I can say not until 4 years ago, when I was making a career choice.
+Until then it was all sort of things: ranging from a doctor to a lawyer, a food blogger to a food critic (just so I could eat food and it's still on my retirement list of things to do).
+Since I had no idea until near the end of my high school, I just thought what would I enjoy.
+Something that had a certain thrill to it, involved mathematics and something was constantly changing and that lead me to programming.

 Now, let's get to some embarassing facts about me.
 I have butter fingers and am a messy eater.
 My motto is "Live life to the fullest; except when you're short on money and something needs a lot of it".
 I love stationeries (pens, pencil - I literally have a mount load of them) and even if one pen goes missing, I end up crying till I find it.

 ### Contact me